AstroNuclPhysics ® Nuclear Physics - Astrophysics - Cosmology - Philosophy | Gravity, black holes and physics |

 natural numbers.
 A basic example of innumerability is the set of real numbers ; its power is denoted by

-the same powerirrational numbers with the inclusion of transcendental
+numbers, with the inclusion of transcendental numbers,

-innumerability.
-In mathematics, much more "infinite" or
+for innumerability.
+In mathematics, much more

-"innumerable" sets are introduced.
-A more detailed
+"infinite" or "innumerable" sets are

-discussion of the cardinality of sets and an analysis of the nature
+and an analysis of the nature of infinity in

-of infinity in mathematics and physics is discussed
+mathematics and physics is discussed below in the section "Infinity in Spacetime".

 For our purposes of